nz-social-investment-agency/sia_analytical_processes/output/git_version_control.md

 ```

-### Switching a repositry from private to public
+### Switching a repository from private to public
+A publicly available repository means anyone with an internet connection can see the repository.
 Only the person who created the repo or the owner of the organisation can modify the settings of a repository. **Before** making a repository public you must have sign off from the appropriate manager.

 <div class="jumbotron">
 ![](../resources/git_settings.png)